 - Corneal trauma, such as abrasions or scratches to the eye

 - Pellucid marginal corneal degeneration, a rare, degenerative eye condition, which makes the cornea gradually thin out, resulting in a slow decline of visual functions

 - Stevens-Johnson Syndrome (SJS), a rare, but serious condition usually caused by a reaction to infection or medication, causing blisters externally and internally, including red, watery and sore eyes

 If you suffer from any of these diseases or their symptoms, speak with our helpful staff at The Scleral Lens and Keratoconus Center.
 Let us help you live a higher quality of life with better, more comfortable vision.

 Do you have allergic reactions to pollen, dust particles, smoke, or pet dander?
 If you have persistent red, itchy, watery and sore eyes, scleral lenses may help.
 Because they cover a large area of the eye, they can ease some of your allergy symptoms.
 That’s because the outer layer of the lens protects the eye surface, so dust and pollen can’t reach it.
 While not a complete barrier against airborne allergens, scleral lenses can minimize the reactions to these allergens, giving you more relief.

 Are Regular Contact Lenses Not Working For You?

 Ready to get fitted for scleral lenses or need more information?
 Schedule a consultation with and we’ll help find the best solution to treat your condition.
-Contact today and let us help you get the proper care and visual clarity you deserve.
+Contact The Scleral Lens and Keratoconus Center today and let us help you get the proper care and visual clarity you deserve.